Monetary-Foundation/MonetaryCoin-docgen/README.md

 This command will automatically:

-* Run [solidity-docgen](https://github.com/spalladino/solidity-docgen) on the OpenZeppelin codebase at the given tag.
+* Run [solidity-docgen](https://github.com/spalladino/solidity-docgen) on the MonetaryCoin codebase at the given tag.
-* Generate a new Docusaurus version matching the OpenZeppelin release tag.
+* Generate a new Docusaurus version matching the MonetaryCoin release tag.
 * Build the Docusaurus project, yielding the result in `docs/website/build`.